bcrawford39GT/signac_pytorch_plmnist_example/project/README.md

  row submit
  ```

-- Checking the project status.
+ - Check the project status and move forward when the next part is ready to be submitted.

  ```bash
  row show status
  ```

 - When the new jobs are ready, repeat this cycle until all jobs and the project is completed.
+If all completed, the project is completed sucessfully.
+If not, you may need to rerun some parts.

-2. ### **Specific Project Parts:**  Submit and and run all the available jobs from specific the part with `row submit --action <part_x_this_does_a_function_y>`.
+2. ### **Option 2 of 2: Submit and and run all the available jobs from specific the part with `row submit --action <part_x_this_does_a_function_y>`:**
  - Run all available `part 1` sections of the project locally with the `submit` command.

 ```bash
 row submit --action part_1_initialize_signac_command
 ```

- - Checking the project status via the belw and move forward when the next part is ready to be submitted..
+ - Check the project status and move forward when the next part is ready to be submitted.

  ```bash
  row show status
  ```